pete-otaqui/flexboxer/README.md

 ## TODO

+* ACTIONS SHOULD ACCEPT NODE IDs, NOT NODE OBJECTS
+  * FLATTEN OUT PROPS IN <Tree> and <Node>
+  * <Output> could use the unmapped lists of Nodes, couldn't it?
 * Add and remove child nodes
   * Proper ID handling, not just hopeful
   * Should not remove root